 If the grievance couldn’t be solved by the immediate supervisor it should be brought into notice to the Head of Department and then to Human Resource Department.

 The process can be face to face or through written medium whichever is easier for the person having grievances.

-.
+For further clarification, please refer to Grievance Mechanism Policy.

 Public Relations and Information Disclosure